Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Methods

 with

 Here $i,j$ are the unit cell indices of the maximally localized Wannier function~\cite{marzari1997maximally, souza2001maximally} and $c^{\dagger}_{i\sigma}$ ($c^{\phantom{\dagger}}_{i\sigma}$) is the corresponding creation (annihilation) operator of an electron of spin $\sigma$ at the site $i$.
 The number operator is given by $n_{i} = \sum_\sigma n_{i\sigma}$ and $n_{i\sigma}=c^{\dagger}_{i\sigma} c^{\phantom{\dagger}}_{i\sigma}$.
-Hopping amplitudes $t_{ij}$ in the kinetic energy $\mathcal H_{\rm kin}$ depends on the relative coordinate vector $\bm r_i - \bm r_j$ by assuming the translational invariance of the crystal structure.
-The direct effective Coulomb interaction given by $\mathcal H_U$ is scaled by the onsite interaction $U$, and intersite interaction $\mathcal H_V$ is the sum over the combination of the site $i$ and $j$, which is proportional to $V_{ij}$.
+Hopping amplitudes $t_{ij}$ in the kinetic energy $\mathcal H_{\rm kin}$ depend on the relative coordinate vector $\bm r_i - \bm r_j$ by assuming the translational invariance of the crystal structure.
+The direct effective Coulomb interaction given by $\mathcal H_U$ is scaled by the on-site interaction $U$, and off-site interaction $\mathcal H_V$ is the sum over the combination of the site $i$ and $j$, which is proportional to $V_{ij}$.
 Leading values for all of the four materials are listed in Table~\ref{tab:ham}.
-For longer ranged part of $t_{ij}$ and $V_{ij}$, see Sec.~S1 in Supplemental Material (SM).
-Note that the Hamiltonian parameters for Hg1201 in Ref.~\onlinecite{moree2022}, which we employ, are improved from Ref.~\onlinecite{hirayama2019}.
-It results in slightly different physical quantities on the quantitative level in the present solution in comparison to Ref.~\onlinecite{ohgoe2020}.
+For longer ranged part of $t_{ij}$ and $V_{ij}$, see Sec.~S1A in Supplemental Material (SM)~\cite{SM_Michael}.
+Note that the Hamiltonian parameters for Hg1201 in Ref.~\cite{moree2022}, which we employ, are improved from Ref.~\cite{hirayama2019}.
+It results in slightly different physical quantities on the quantitative level in the present solution in comparison to Ref.~\cite{ohgoe2020}.